 - Meet people with similar interests

 - Enjoy the experience – if you’re helping at an event you may get to see the speed of the first place-getter, the spirit of the last place-getter and everything in between

 It’s also good to note that since event planning usually starts ~6 months prior to an event, the earlier you can advise organisers that you’re happy and available to register, the better it is for their planning.

 FUN RUN VOLUNTEER TASKS

 There is a range of ways you can help out at a fun run event.
-If you are actually running in it, you may wish to help out before the actual day.
+If you are running in the event you may wish to help out before race day.
 We’ve compiled a list of tasks that are usually on offer.
 Most of these do not require any prior experience at all – just your willingness to help and contribute time.

-- Events usually have a bib collection point prior to event day.
-For example, most Hobart events arrange bib pick-up via The Running Edge the week before the event – volunteers are needed to help hand out bibs (not collect money – simply look up names and find bibs)
+- Events usually have a bib collection point prior to event day at either a local running shop or the race expo.
+Volunteers are needed to help hand out bibs (not collect money – simply look up names and find bibs)